facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

    When installing from the package version, you should also install the MySQL Preference Pane, which will enable you to control the startup and execution of your MySQL server from System Preferences.
-For more information, see Section 2.5.4, "Installing and Using the MySQL Preference Pane."
+For more information, see Section 2.4.4, "Installing and Using the MySQL Preference Pane."

    When installing using the package installer, the files are installed into a directory within /usr/local matching the name of the installation version and platform.
 For example, the installer file mysql-5.1.39-osx10.5-x86_64.pkg installs MySQL into /usr/local/mysql-5.1.39-osx10.5-x86_64 .
-The installation layout of the directory is as shown in the following table:
+The following table shows the layout of the installation directory.

-   Table 2.14.
-MySQL Directory Layout on Mac OS X Directory Contents of Directory bin Client programs and the mysqld server data Log files, databases
+   Table 2.12.
+MySQL Installation Layout on Mac OS X Directory Contents of Directory bin Client programs and the mysqld server data Log files, databases